How To Make An Emulsifying Sugar Scrub (And Why They’re So Great)

 An emulsifying sugar scrub can offer more benefits to the skin than a regular DIY sugar-based scrub.
 It contains more hydrating properties that will leave the skin supple rather than raw or sticky.
 Also, you can make it at home.

-How can you make an emulsifying sugar scrub?
-You will need an emulsifying wax, sugar, butter, and more to create a lathering scrub.
-This body scrub will eliminate dead skin and keep you hydrated after rinsing it away.
+You will need emulsifying wax, sugar, butter, and additional ingredients to create a lathering scrub.
+This body scrub will gently exfoliate dead skin and leave you hydrated after rinsing it away.

 What Is An Emulsifying Sugar Scrub?

-An emulsifying sugar scrub has more nourishing properties like butter and waxes that can hydrate the skin.
 It also contains an emulsifying wax that lathers upon contact with water.
 This creates a soapy, hydrating element that washes away seamlessly.

 Benefits Of An Emulsifying Sugar Scrub

 What are some benefits of an emulsifying sugar scrub?
 They may require more steps to make than a normal sugar scrub, but the outcome is worth the effort.
-Emulsifying sugar scrubs will cleanse and nourish the skin while eliminating dead skin cells.

 Hydrating

 Emulsifying sugar scrubs are much more hydrating than regular sugar scrubs.
 You can formulate your scrub with moisturizing elements like mango, cocoa, or shea butter.
-These butters offer enough hydration along with their individual benefits.

 Easy To Rinse Off

 Emulsifying sugar scrubs are much easier to apply and rinse from the body.
 The emulsifying wax used to create these scrubs ensures they will lather upon contact with water.
-It can also guarantee an even or through body exfoliation.
+It can also guarantee an even or thorough body exfoliation.

 In addition, non-emulsified scrubs can leave a sticky film on the skin rather than a hydrated finish.